frankhart2018/jsondb/README.md

 # jsondb

-A toy database that stores data in JSON files
+A toy database that stores data in JSON files.